TFT Assassin Guide - Instantly Burst Your Enemies!

 The classic Ninja, Elementalist, Assassin comp provides a lot of mixed damage but it can also get killed relatively easily.

 This one is definitely a blast from the past.
-This build has been pretty much the first meta strategy in ranked TFT.
+This build has been pretty much the first meta-strategy in ranked TFT.
 Now it's coming back, mostly due to the sheer power of Akali.
 This comp can spike hard on level seven with three Elementalists, four Ninjas and one extra Assassin to activate the trait (it's usually Pyke or Evelynn).

 You want to position in a way that Daisy is the first one to get focused by the opponent units.
 It should be doable with all your units in the bottom row and Elementalists in the middle.
 The primary carry is Akali, but some items on Kennen, Zed, Pyke, or even Brand are also worth considering.
 When you can get Anivia, you should get her in.
 She's perfect against Draven comps that you may struggle with.
 If there are no Draven or three-star Vayne players in the lobby, you can skip her.

-The general idea is pretty simple – Akali, Zed, and sometimes Brand will deal damage, while the remaining units provide some tankiness, utility, and crowd control.
+The general idea is pretty simple – Akali, Zed, and sometimes Brand will deal with the damage, while the remaining units provide some tankiness, utility, and crowd control.
 It doesn't have to be your endgame comp either.
 You can use Elementalists as a transition to six Assassins or something else.
 It's a potent mid-game build.

 Besides the possibility of getting outscaled, there are two other important drawbacks.
 Firstly, your Elementalists don't have too much of a frontline.
 Daisy and Shen might not be enough to make sure that your Brand gets his ult off every round.
 He's not the primary carry in this build, but that's still some value lost.
 The same goes for Anivia if you find her.
-Secondly, we include two kinds of a "feast or famine" synergies.
+Secondly, we include two kinds of "feast or famine" synergies.
 Losing a bunch of health while having three Ninjas and two Elementalists is not fun at all.
 In general, you should only go for this variant if you hit an early Brand.

 Pivoting out of Assassins